zuzannabartczak/filed-ai-assignment/README.md

 Your task is to complete the /classify endpoint
 The endpoint should

-1. Take in a pdf file as an input - Use the sample documents provided under sample directory
+1. Take in a PDF file as an input - Use the sample documents provided under sample directory
 2. Classify the PDF as one of

 - "1040"